rzgry/DayOfWeekPicker/README.md

 Create the DayOfWeekPicker either through code or storyboard.

-You then directly interact with the picker using these methods
+You can then directly interact with the picker using these methods
 ```swift
 func dayIsSelectedAtIndex(index: Int) -> Bool
 func indexOfSelectedDays() -> [Int]